FilecoinFoundationWeb/FFDWeb-Site/cms/digest/free-software’s-paradox-losing-while-winning-and-the-need-for-decentralization.md

   achieved the goal of giving users true access and control over the code they use.
 To get there, projects need to embrace decentralization.
 f_image:
-  url: /assets/images/digest-placeholder.png
+  url: /assets/images/DWD-Illustration-05.png
 f_author: Holmes Wilson
 f_author-profile:
-  url: /assets/images/profile-placeholder.jpeg
+  url: /assets/images/dwd-profile-10.png
-f_author-bio: Lorem ipsum
+f_author-bio: Holmes Wilson is a co-founder of Fight for the Future and Quiet, a decentralized alternative to Slack and Discord built on Tor and IPFS.
 tags: digest
 layout: "[digest].html"
 date: 2023-10-16T17:52:37.945Z